Rand Stats

 This module makes the to-json and from-json exported subs of JSON::Fast into a multi.
 It adds a candidate taking a Positional to to-json, and it adds a candidate to from-json that takes the specially formatted string created by that extra to-json candidate.

 The Positional candidate of to-json will create the JSON for each of the elements separately, and joins them together with an additional newline.
 And then adds a specially formatted header and footer to the result.
 The resulting string is still valid JSON, readable by any JSON decoder.
 But when run through the from-json sub provided by this module, will decode elements in parallel.
-Wallclock times are at about 50% for a 7MB JSON file, such as provided by the Raku Ecosystem Archive.
+Wallclock times are at about 45% (aka 2.2x as fast) for a 13MB JSON file, such as provided by the Raku Ecosystem Archive.
 While only adding 3 + number of elements bytes to the resulting string.

 A similar approach could be done for handling an Associative at the top level.
 But this makes generally a lot less sense, as the amount of information per key/value is usually vastly different, and JSON that consists of an Associative at the top, are usually not big enough to warrant the overhead of hypering.